akash-network/docs/econ/01-intro.md

-## Proof of Stake using Tendermint Consensus
+## Proof of Stake Using Tendermint Consensus

 Akash employs a blockchain secured by a *Proof-of-Stake* consensus model as a Sybil resistance mechanism for determining participation in its consensus protocol and implements the Tendermint [@tendermint] algorithm for Byzantine fault-tolerant consensus.
 Tendermint was designed to address the speed, scalability, and environmental concerns with Proof of Work with the below set of properties: